How Does Curbside Pickup Work? Everything You Need to Know

 Curbside Pickup Continues Beyond COVID-19

-In addition to being convenient, curbside pickup keeps staff and guests safe by allowing for contactless interaction which is critical during the pandemic.
-COVID-19 has prompted restaurants and retailers across industries to implement (or enhance) some variation of curbside pickup.
+In addition to being convenient, curbside pickup keeps staff and guests safe by allowing for contactless interaction.
+COVID-19 prompted restaurants and retailers across industries to implement (or enhance) some variation of curbside pickup.

 “What I think some people miss about [curbside] is it started off as a safety piece.
 People wanted it because they didn’t want to come in contact with anyone else.
 It’s now becoming a convenience piece…”